etvan13/Deep_Terminal/README.md

 - For a deeper understanding of the terminal's complexity, see `Deep_Terminal.py` in the TerminalCode directory.
 - Aim to design commands that interact with spacetime coordinates across the universe.

+### Support

+For additional guidance, refer to the comments within the `baseTerminal_Class.py` file or reach out via the email addresses provided below.

-### Feedback and Contributions
+## Feedback and Contributions

 If you come up with an idea you'd like to incorporate into the terminal, let me know!
 - **School:** etvan13@tamu.edu
 - **Personal:** etvan13@gmail.com

-## Support

-For additional guidance, refer to the comments within the `baseTerminal_Class.py` file or reach out via the email addresses provided above.